Guardian Angels Church (Chaska, Minnesota): Parish history

 By 1864, rapid population growth in the area saw the need for a larger church and in 1868 work began on a second church.
 This church served the community's needs until 1885 when construction began on the present church.
 This church, designed by John Geiser was built in Gothic Revival Style architecture.
 The new church was an imposing structure on the landscape, constructed of Chaska Brick with a steeple towering 162 feet above the street.
 The interior ceiling rose 39 feet above the floor.
 It was described as one of the most adorned structures in the area.
 The new building was dedicated by Bishop Thomas Langdon Grace, O.P. of St. Paul in 1885.

-On October 7, 1902 disaster struck when an early morning fire destroyed the church interior, toppling the steeple onto a neighboring house and destroying it.
+On October 7, 1902, disaster struck when an early morning fire destroyed the church interior, toppling the steeple onto a neighboring house and destroying it.
 By 5 o'clock that afternoon all that remained were the four charred walls and the Icon of Our Lady of Perpetual Help, blessed by Pope Pius IX in 1871.
-Showing resiliency, within one year the parish reconstructed the church we see today on the present site.
+Showing resilience, within one year the parish reconstructed the church we see today on the present site.
 It was dedicated by Archbishop John Ireland of St. Paul one year later to the day it burned.
 The church exhibits all of the hallmark characteristics of the Gothic Revival style including Gothic arch windows and doors, corbelled brick, brick buttresses, quatrefoil motifs in the stained glass windows, and a central buttressed tower with a steeply pitched steeple.

 Through the years, many changes took place inside the parish – the Benedictines were replaced by Franciscans who built a novitiate for incoming Franciscan friars.
 In 1995, the Franciscan Fathers and Brothers left Guardian Angels after serving 117 years to pursue other ministries with their limited number of members.

 In 2012, Father Conran Schneider, the last Franciscan to live in the friary at Guardian Angels, died of lung cancer and pneumonia.